 Five Common Estate Planning Mistakes

-At Smith & Howard Wealth Management we understand that estate planning can be an intimidating topic, even for the financially savvy individual.
+At Smith and Howard Wealth Management we understand that estate planning can be an intimidating topic, even for the financially savvy individual.
 Our team is committed to making the process accessible, ensuring a plan not only reflects our client’s goals but also that our client understands the plan and the reasoning behind it.

 General advice can never substitute for individualized discussions with your advisor, but there are some mistakes we see often.
 Among the most common estate planning mistakes are: